fiberplane/fiberplane/docs/src/content/docs/docs/cli/index.md

 ---
-title: Getting started with Fiberplane CLI
+title: Getting started with CLI
 ---

 Fiberplane CLI is a command-line tool that helps you install Proxies, set up Providers data sources, create and manage Notebooks and Templates all from your terminal.

 ## Installing the CLI